Ada-Developers-Academy/daily-curriculum/topic_resources/ada_cooks.md

     - an uploaded image of the prepared Recipe (optional)
     - a `preparation` (required)
     - one or more Ingredients (required)
-    - zero or more Gadgets (optional)
   - Edit an existing Recipe that I created by...
     - Changing the `name`, `description`, uploaded image, and/or `preparation`
     - Removing or Adding Ingredients
-    - Removing or Adding Gadgets
   - Destroy an existing Recipe that I created
-    - Destroying a Recipe __does not__ destroy the Ingrdients or Gadgets, just the associations
+    - Destroying a Recipe __does not__ destroy the Ingrdients, just the associations
   - From a Recipe's detail page, I can save the Recipe to an existing Cookbook
 - __Ingredients__
   - Create an Ingredient with...